Buy to let articles

 require a property only when they are in the city and who have no interest in purchasing.

 Furnished or Unfurnished

+the investor.
 If he is looking for a long- term tenant, unfurnished may be the answer.
-The typical tenant described above may
+The typical tenant

 Structuring the investment

-should be registered in the name of an offshore company, the shares in which are owned by the investor.
-By this
+property should be registered in the name of an offshore company, the shares in which are owned by the investor.

-non-taxing jurisdiction and this is where the Chesterfield Group can help.
-Our services include,
+controlled from a non-taxing jurisdiction and this is where the Chesterfield Group can help.
+Our services

 o Forming the company in a suitable location